schalkdaniel/compboost/paper/paper.md

 	loss = BinomialLoss$new())
 ```

-The resulting model is an object using `R6`.
-Hence, `mod` has member functions to access the elements of the model such as the names of registered base-learner, selected base-learner, the estimated parameter or continue the training:
+The resulting model is an `R6` [@R6] object.
+Hence, `mod` has member functions to access the elements of the model such as the names of registered base-learner, selected base-learner, the estimated parameter, or to continue the training:
 ```r
 cboost$getBaselearnerNames()
 ## [1] "pregnant_spline" "glucose_spline"  "pressure_spline" "triceps_spline"